corl2023deployable/corl2023deployable.github.io/index.md

 ### Call for papers

-We encourage submissions of full papers (up to 8 pages) and short papers (up to 4 pages) in CoRL or IEEE conference (ICRA or IROS) format.
-Submissions should be anonymized for double-blind review.
-Accepted papers will be published in the workshop proceedings and will be presented as posters or orals.
-At least one author of each accepted paper must register for the workshop and attend to present the work.

-Timeline:
+We welcome submissions on all topics in robot learning, but particularly favor those addressing algorithmic and practical challenges in deploying learning-based systems in the real world.

+Submissions should be anonymized and have a maximum of 8 pages.
+They can follow one of the following formats: CoRL, ICRA, ICLR, or NeurIPS.
+Additionally, we encourage authors to include videos, code, or data as supplementary material either in a zip file or through external anonymized links.

+Accepted papers will be presented either as posters or orals, and will be archived on the workshop website with the authors' consent.
+All papers will be presented on-site during the workshop.
+At this time, we are not planning to accommodate remote presentation options.

+Important Dates:

-- Submission opening: 2023/09/01
+- Submission portal opens: 2023/09/01
 - Paper submission deadline: 2023/10/01
 - Notification of acceptance: 2023/10/13
 - Workshop date: 2023/11/06

-Please submit your paper through [OpenReview](https://openreview.net/group?id=robot-learning.org/CoRL/2023/Workshop/Deployable).
-See you at Atlanta!
+Submission will be accepted through [OpenReview](https://openreview.net/group?id=robot-learning.org/CoRL/2023/Workshop/Deployable).

 &nbsp;
 &nbsp;